dreichCSL/TrueVG/README.md

 ```
 ### Setup data and project directory
 - Inside `scripts/common.sh`, edit `PROJ_DIR` variable by assigning it the project path.
-- Most required data to run experiments can be downloaded manually here:
+- Most required data to run experiments from the paper can be downloaded manually here (setup scripts below will download files from there): https://zenodo.org/records/10357278

 #### For GQA
 Download data for GQA: